akashkumarsl/Confirmation-Analysis/README.md

 *The user can uncheck and select different confirmations to update the percentage calculation.

 ## Credits
 This calculator was created for HS trade family.
 Thanks to Hari bro.

-Made with Love by Akash and Naveen Balaji :heart:
+Made with :heart: by Akash and Naveen Balaji

 ## License
 This calculator is open-source software.
 Feel free to use and modify the code.

 ![HS Trade School ](/hstrade.jpg "HS Trade School")